Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Bounding delta(P)

 Finally, we (for the first time) need Lemma~\ref{lem:log-concavity} on the log-concavity of the $t$ and $r$ sequences.
 In particular, it implies that $r_{2, 1}^2\ge r_{1, 1}r_{3, 1}$, which after dividing by $p$ yields $c^2\ge bd$.
 Thus

 (We have weakened the equality to an inequality.)
 We claim that any real numbers satisfying these inequalities will also satisfy $\delta > \frac{9}{25} = 0.36$, which will finish this case.
 Assume for the sake of contradiction that there is some solution with $\delta\le 0.36$.
 Notice that multiplying all of $(\delta, a, b, c, d, e)$ by $\mu > 1$ preserves all of these inequalities, hence we may assume that $\delta = 0.36$.
-Hence we can assume without loss of generality that $\delta = 0.36$.

 Now $a + c\le 0.36$ and $a + c + d + e\ge 1$ so $d + e\ge 0.64$.
 Also, $0.36\ge e$, so $d\ge 0.28$.
 Then $c^2\ge bd\ge 0.28b$.

 We have $a\ge b$ and $a\ge 0.64 - 3b$ while $a\le 0.36 - c$, giving $0.36 - c\ge b$ and $0.36 - c\ge 0.64 - 3b$.
 Thus $b + c\le 0.36$ and $3b - c\ge 0.28$.
 Recall that $c\ge b$.